 Management of Value (MoV®) provides essential guidance on the most efficient use of resources to maximize the benefits from portfolios, programmes and projects.
 MoV combines a set of principles, processes and techniques.

 MoV proposes a definition of value that embraces both monetary and non-monetary benefits, and argues that the subjectivity of value increases the need for it to be actively managed.
 It provides a method, supported by techniques, for allocating scarce funds as effectively as possible.
 MoV has evolved from the practice of value management across many sectors, over many years.
-The guidance describes methods that are as relevant as ever, although their use is often overlooked or misapplied.

 The guidance is intended to help organizations and individuals use a successful, proven methodology to supplement their current management practices, so that they can increase the value they deliver and make better use of resources.